CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive niche combining interactive calculators with lead generation strategy.
-The specific calculator types, named patterns (vanity-calculator, lead-trap, transparent-decision-tool), and marketing-oriented framing make it very unlikely to conflict with generic coding or math skills.
+Highly distinctive niche combining interactive calculator design with lead generation strategy.
+The specific calculator types, the named patterns (vanity-calculator, lead-trap, transparent-decision-tool), and the marketing/lead-gen framing make it very unlikely to conflict with generic coding or marketing skills.

 3 / 3